Medically reviewed by Drugs.com. Last updated on Apr 4, 2022.

 If your symptoms do not improve after you have taken albendazole for the full course of treatment, or if they become worse, check with your doctor.

-For women of childbearing age, it is important that you use an effective form of birth control during treatment with albendazole and for at least 1 month after your last dose.
+Using albendazole while you are pregnant can harm your unborn baby.
+Use an effective form of birth control during treatment and for 3 days after the last dose.
+If you think you have become pregnant while using albendazole, tell your doctor right away.
 Also, your doctor should give you a pregnancy test before you start the medicine to make sure you are not pregnant.

 Albendazole can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 It can also lower the number of platelets, which are necessary for proper blood clotting.
 If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of infection or bleeding: